What PETbc approval of courses means for your organisation (as agreed by the PETbc Board)

 PETbc assessors/examiners are normally appointed for four years

-The dates of meetings of PETbc Educations Assessors should also have regard to the timing of course time-
+The dates of meetings of PETbc Educations Assessors should also have regard to the timing of course time-lines for completion.

 Reports by external examiners must be presented in accordance with the PETbc Education Assessors standard requirements as notified under Codes of Teaching Practice.